 In Asia, China was the only major nation that has adopted this technology, even though the speed of adoption is still lagging.
 The high initial expense of precision agriculture was identified as the principal reason behind the immunity in its adoption, particularly for developing nations.

-Members of the agriculture sector stay optimistic that aging agricultural drone technologies will make it even more accessible and easier to incorporate into existing farming methods.
-Governments can promote this technology by providing incentives to early adopters, thus absorbing a number of their monetary risk.
+Members of the agriculture sector stay optimistic that aging agricultural drone companies’ technologies will make it even more accessible and easier to incorporate into existing farming methods.
+Governments can promote this technology by providing incentives to early adopters, thus absorbing any monetary risks.

 2. Fixed-wing or rotary drones?